AjMCodes/AjMCodes/README.md

 - Start learning more about software engineering principles.
 - Explore different areas like web development, data science, and automation.

-## ⚡ Fun Facts About Me
-- I enjoy drawing and developing skills in 3D modeling when I’m not coding.
-- I like to dance and occasionally do a spot of breaking.
-- I enjoy problem-solving challenges like puzzles and coding games.

 ## 📫 How to Reach Me
 - Check out my Portfolio (Coming soon!)
 - Drop me a message here on GitHub